 Media Contact, MassWildlife

-Natural fish kills are generally the result of low oxygen levels, fish diseases, or spawning stress.
-Depletion of dissolved oxygen is one of the most common causes of natural fish kills.
-Water holds less dissolved oxygen at higher temperatures; in shallow, weedy ponds oxygen can be especially low as plants consume oxygen at night.
-Spawning of fish including sunfish and bass in late spring and early summer occurs in shallow waters along the shore.
-These densely crowded spawning areas can become susceptible to disease outbreaks, especially as water temperatures rise.
-The result is an unavoidable natural fish kill, usually consisting of only one or two species of fish.
+Natural fish kills are most often caused by low oxygen levels, fish diseases, or spawning stress.
+Depletion of dissolved oxygen is also a common cause.
+Water holds less dissolved oxygen at higher temperatures, and in shallower or weedier ponds, levels can drop further as plants consume oxygen at night.
+Fish spawning, including sunfish and bass spawning, occurs in late spring and early summer in shallow waters near shorelines.
+These densely-crowded areas can grow more susceptible to disease outbreaks as water temperatures rise.
+The result is an unavoidable natural fish kill, often consisting of only one or two species of fish.

-To be sure there isn’t a pollution problem, it’s always best to report fish kills.
-When a fish kill report comes in, a MassWildlife fisheries biologist determines if the kill is a natural event or the result of pollution.
-In general, pollution impacts all kinds of aquatic life; therefore, the most important piece of evidence for the biologists is the number and variety of fish associated with the incident.
-When pollution is suspected , MassWildlife notifies the Department of Environmental Protection, who then conducts a formal investigation of the water and affected fish to determine the source of pollution.
+When a fish kill report comes in, MassWildlife fisheries biologists determine if it is natural or potentially caused by pollution.
+Because pollution impacts all aquatic life, the most important evidence biologists look for is the number and variety of fish associated with the incident.
+When pollution is suspected, MassWildlife notifies the Department of Environmental Protection, who then conducts a formal investigation of the water and the affected fish to determine the source of pollution.